What is CLIPs?

 How do I see a combined photo roster of more than one unique number?

-Click on the photo roster link at the top of an opened photo roster.
-Enter up to five unique numbers that you would like to combine.
+Click on the pull-down menu at the top of an opened photo roster and select Photo Roster Main Page.
+Select the unique numbers that you would like to combine, change the layout presets if desired, and click the Generate Roster button.

-How do I authorize a TA or AI for access to CLIPs (and Blackboard)?
+How do I authorize a TA or AI for access to CLIPs?

 At the CLIPs menu page, click a unique number for which you would like to authorize your assistant.
-In the left navigation bar, click the authorize assistants link.
+On the left navigation bar, click the authorize assistants link.
 Enter the assistant’s UT EID, select the options you desire, and click the Update Authorization button.
 To authorize the assistant for another unique number, click the CLIPs Menu link in the left navigation bar, click another unique number and repeat the steps above.
 Assistants must be added to each unique number individually—even if the classes have been associated (grouped).
 Assistants must be employees of the University.
-Assistants authorized through CLIPs become authorized for Blackboard as well.
+Assistants authorized in CLIPs appear in Canvas overnight.

 How do I group my classes in CLIPs?

 To group classes is to “associate” them using CLIPs terminology.
-When classes are associated in CLIPs they also become associated in Blackboard.
-By associating classes instructors can upload materials and post messages to just one primary unique number and students in all associated classes will receive them.
+By associating classes instructors can post messages to just one primary unique number and students in all associated classes will receive them.

 At the CLIPs menu, select the unique number that you want to be the primary class, and then click associated classes located near the bottom of the left navigation bar.
 Next, check the boxes of the unique numbers you want to associate with the primary class and submit.